objcio/attributed-string-builder/README.md

 ### State

 Similar to the environment, you can also thread state through.
 This is useful (for example) to number footnotes.
+While the modified environment is always passed to *children* of the current node, modified state is passed to the next nodes that are rendered.

 ## Swift Talk Episodes